Smarter Than They Look

 General Morons and the Celestiq

 The most generally moronic morons on the planet, at GM, have a striking "tell."
-And that is, you never see a Cadillac SUV or car on the road in Latin America.
-In fact the only place where you do seem to see quite a few domestic marques is Mexico with Dodges (since, of course, they make them there, though they're mainly models not seen in the U.S. and Canada).
+And that is, you very rarely see a Cadillac SUV or car on the road in Latin America.
+In fact the only place where you do seem to see quite a few domestic marques is Mexico with Dodges and G.M. vehicles (since, of course, they make them there, though the Dodges are mainly models not seen in the U.S. and Canada).

 Now, what would be one of my biggest worries as CEO?
 Why is there no presence of my vehicles in those countries, when BMWs, Mercs, Audis are not quite as plentiful as tortillas, but are not rarities by any means?
 Wouldn't that be an "executive" sort of thought, to put a team of managers to work on developing your company's presence in any shadow lands?
 What a test of their mettle, and a learning experience for them.